Shubhadap17/bank-loan-defaults-eda-xgboost/README.md

 ## 📎 License

-This project is open for educational and showcase purposes.
-Feel free to fork and improve.
+This project is intended for educational and demonstration purposes.
+Contributions and forks are welcome.